sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 }
 ```

-This code works for single thread, but if the code is run in multithreading,
+This code works for a single thread, but if the code is run in multithreading,
     two or more threads could find that `helper` is `null` at the same time,
     and create multiple copies of `Helper` object.
-This can even cause memory leak in some languages, such as C++.
+This can even cause a memory leak in some languages, such as C++.

 ### Always-synchronized solution is slow